destructrice/ee250-lab5/README.md

   ### Question 5: In the Windows case, why do we need to convert the signal quality to dBm?
   ### HINT: https://learn.microsoft.com/en-us/windows/win32/api/wlanapi/ns-wlanapi-wlan_association_attributes?redirectedfrom=MSDN

+  ### Question 6: What is the standard deviation?
+Why is it useful to calculate it?

 ...